History of Asia: India

 The Mughal ambassador Khan’Alam in 1618 negotiating with Shah Abbas the Great of Iran.

-In the Indian subcontinent, the Mughal Empire ruled most of India in the early 18th century.
+In the early 18th century, the Mughal Empire ruled most parts of the Indian subcontinent.
+Founded by Babur in 1526, the empire was notable for its a highly centralized administration connecting a diverse region.
+All the significant monuments of the Mughals, their most visible legacy, date to this period which was characterised by the expansion of Persian cultural influence in the Indian subcontinent, with brilliant literary, artistic, and architectural results.
 During emperor Shah Jahan and his son Aurangzeb's Islamic sharia reigns, the empire reached its architectural and economic zenith, and became the world's largest economy, worth over 25% of world GDP.
 In the mid-18th century it was a major proto-industrializing region.

+The "classic period" ended with the death of Mughal Emperor Aurangzeb, although the dynasty continued for another 150 years.
 Following major events such as the Nader Shah's invasion of the Mughal Empire, Battle of Plassey, Battle of Buxar and the long Anglo-Mysore Wars, most of South Asia was colonised and governed by the British Empire, thus establishing the British Raj.
-The "classic period" ended with the death of Mughal Emperor Aurangzeb, although the dynasty continued for another 150 years.
-During this period, the Empire was marked by a highly centralized administration connecting the different regions.
-All the significant monuments of the Mughals, their most visible legacy, date to this period which was characterised by the expansion of Persian cultural influence in the Indian subcontinent, with brilliant literary, artistic, and architectural results.
 The Maratha Empire was located in the south west of present-day India and expanded greatly under the rule of the Peshwas, the prime ministers of the Maratha empire.
-In 1761, the Maratha army lost the Third Battle of Panipat against Ahmad shah Durrani king of Afghanistan which halted imperial expansion and the empire was then divided into a confederacy of Maratha states.
+In 1761, the Maratha army lost the Third Battle of Panipat against Ahmad Shah Durrani which halted imperial expansion and the empire was then divided into a confederacy of Maratha states.

 British and Dutch colonization

-The European economic and naval powers pushed into Asia, first to do trading, and then to take over major colonies.
+The European economic and naval powers pushed into Asia, initially to do trading, and gradually to take over major colonies.
 The Dutch led the way followed by the British.
 Portugal had arrived first, but was too weak to maintain its small holdings and was largely pushed out, retaining only Goa and Macau.
-The British set up a private organization, the East India Company, which handled both trade and Imperial control of much of India.
+The British set up a private organization, the East India Company, which handled both trade and imperial control of much of India.

 The commercial colonization of India commenced in 1757, after the Battle of Plassey, when the Nawab of Bengal surrendered his dominions to the British East India Company, in 1765, when the company was granted the diwani, or the right to collect revenue, in Bengal and Bihar, or in 1772, when the company established a capital in Calcutta, appointed its first Governor-General, Warren Hastings, and became directly involved in governance.